Beker06/Beker06/README.md

   About Me
 </h2>

-- 🖐 Grettings From Mexico
+- 🖐 Greetings From Mexico

 - 📚 Currently studying Software engineering at ITT